tonychu-yw/DKSHTimeSeries/README.md

 <div align="center"> Fig9: P-values of tests for ARMA(1,1) and AR(4) </div>
 <br/>

-All tests indicate that ARMA(1,1) residuals are IID noise, while the rank test indicates that AR(4) residuals may not be IID noise since <br /> p-value < 0.05.
+All tests indicate that ARMA(1,1) residuals are IID noise, while the rank test indicates that AR(4) residuals may not be IID noise since p-value < 0.05.
 In conclusion, considering all results from our diagnostic tests, ARMA(1,1) may be a better fit to the data since all hypothesis testings suggest that its residuals are IID noise.
 However, we still need to beware that the ACF plot indicates that there are some correlations between the residuals.